Tips for moving out of an apartment.

 A good relationship with your landlord works in your favor.
 It will help you get a timely return of your security deposit.

 The landlord is not allowed to deduct for normal wear and tear, nor refuse to refund without a reason.
 Sometimes damage can occur when moving out.
 If you use a reputable mover, you won't have to worry.
-Your Atlas Agent, for example, carries insurance in the unlikely event your apartment is damaged in the moving process.
+Your local Atlas mover, for example, carries insurance in the unlikely event your apartment is damaged in the moving process.